-Interim Trail and Maintenance Plan, Rancho Corral de Tierra, San Mateo County
+Interim Trail Plan, Rancho Corral de Tierra, San Mateo County

 The National Park Service (NPS) is developing an Interim Trail Plan for Rancho Corral de Tierra (Rancho) in San Mateo County, which is part of the Golden Gate National Recreation Area (GGNRA).
 The 3,800-acre property was acquired by the National Park Service in December 2011 from the Peninsula Open Space Trust (POST).
 Rancho is home to many informal trails that have evolved over time, prior to NPS acquisition of the property.
 Rancho is rich in natural resources and ideally situated to provide a variety of recreational opportunities.